+financial or economic risks contingent liabilities and other off-balance sheet risks.
-- 45. That the risk management and control policy identify or determine, as a minimum: - a) The various types of financial and non-financial risks (including operational, technological, legal, social, environmental, political and reputational risks and risks relating to corruption) which the company faces, including among the financial or economic risks contingent liabilities and other off-balance sheet risks. - b) A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. - c) The level of risk that the company considers to be acceptable. - d) Measures in place to mitigate the impact of the risks identified in the event that they should materialised. - e) Internal control and information systems to be used in order to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.

-- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk control and management function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: - a) Ensuring the proper functioning of the risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company. - b) Actively participating in drawing up the risk strategy and in important decisions regarding risk management. - c) Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.

-47. That in designating the members of the nomination and remuneration committee - or of the nomination committee and the remuneration committee if they are separate - care be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.

-48. That large-cap companies have separate nomination and remuneration committees.
+- b) A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. - c) The level of risk that the company considers to be acceptable. - d) Measures in place to mitigate the impact of the risks identified in the event that they should materialised. - d e e) Internal control and information systems to be used in order to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.
+Complies X Complies partially \square Explain \square 46.
+That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk control and management function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: a) Ensuring the proper functioning of the risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company. b) Actively participating in drawing up the risk strategy and in important decisions regarding risk management. c) Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.
+Complies X Complies partially \square Explain \square 47.
+That in designating the members of the nomination and remuneration committee - or of the nomination committee and the remuneration committee if they are separate - care be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.
+Complies X Complies partially \square Explain \square 48.
+That large-cap companies have separate nomination and remuneration committees.
+Complies \square Explain \square Not applicable $\underline{\mathbf{X}}$ 49.
+That the nomination committee consult with the chairman of the Board of Directors and the chief executive of the company, especially in relation to matters concerning executive directors.